pkolios/mackerel/docs/content/index.md

 ## Configuration

-The `.mackerelconfig` file contains the configuration for the site
+The `mackerelconfig.toml` file contains the configuration for the site

 ```
 [mackerel]
-    OUTPUT_PATH = _build  # Sets the build output directory
+build_path = _build  # Sets the build output directory
-    CONTENT_PATH = content  # Specifies the site's content directory
+content_path = content  # Specifies the site's content directory
-    TEMPLATE_PATH = template  # Specifies the site's template directory
+template_path = template  # Specifies the site's template directory

 [navigation]  # This section is used to define navigation menus for the template
 main = index.md, about.md  # The main navigation consists of the index and the about documents

 [user]  # This section contains all the user / template site-wide settings
 title = Mackerel Example Site  # The site's title
 description = A beautiful narrative written with Mackerel.
 The story begins here.  # The site's description
 logo = img/logo.svg  # The path to the site's logo inside the content directory
 url = http://localhost:8000/  # The site's url (supports sub directories ex. /blog/)
 copyright = 2017 Paris Kolios  # Site-wide copyright string
 powered = https://github.com/pkolios/mackerel  # Site-wide powered-by string
 ```

 ## Template development